bitovi/academy/src/angular/3-creating-components/creating-components.md

 </div>
 ```

+We're going to add a lot of content to this template initially that we'll hook into later in this training.
+For the present it is okay to copy and past this code without completely understanding what each concept does.
 Update the `restaurant.component.html` file to be:

 __src/app/restaurant/restaurant.component.html__